RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **MOLECULAR PROPERTIES:**

 'SlogP' - represents the compound's Lipophilicity, predicting how well it can cross cell membranes.
 'SMR' - Molar Refractivity, representing molecule's volume and polarizability (measure of electron cloud's ability to distort)
 'LabuteASA' - approx Surface Area
 'TPSA' - Topological Polar Surface Area  (important for drug bioavailability) 'AMW' -  Average Molecular Weight of the compound.
 'FractionCSP3' - fraction of carbons that are sp3 hybridized (indicating more Hydrogen saturation and flexibility of the molecule)
+'EState_VSA1', ... , 'EState_VSA10' - for Electrotopological State of the molecule
+'fr_alkyl_halide', 'fr_amide', 'fr_benzene', etc. - these descriptors count specific functional groups within a molecule, which are directly related to chemical behavior and biological activity.

 'NumLipinskiHBA' - Number of Hydrogen Bond Acceptors as defined by Lipinski's rule of five (NO Count) 'NumLipinskiHBD' - Number of Hydrogen Bond Donors as defined by Lipinski's rule of five (NHOH Count)